 Children’s Art Gallery

 In addition to therapeutic art-making, some children benefit from the opportunity to display their artwork.
 The art therapist maintains a patient art gallery, located on 4 North facing the courtyard.
 Children are given the opportunity to submit artwork, with written consent, to the art therapist to be considered for display.
 Abstract or representational, these works often tell a story, express an emotion or simply represent an exploration of color and space.
-Artwork will remain in the gallery for six months.
+Artwork will remain in the gallery for at least six months.

 What is music therapy?